L-Gaudet/Task-Management-Platform-SQL-Flask/README.md

 ```
 pip install Flask
 ```
+Before starting the program, ensure you have a MySQL server running and modify the credentials in the `db_api.py` file to match.
-Before starting the program, first create the tables and views by running the .SQL file.
+Then create the tables and views by running the .SQL file.

 The database file is included, be sure to load that so you have data in the database.